MooersLab/jointprob1D/README.md

 Ravin is a mechanical enigineer who quit Space-X to spend time teaching himself BDA.
 He started contribuing to the [PyMC3](https://www.pymc.io/welcome.html) progect on GitHub.
 He then got hired at Google to apply BDA to various problems.
-He enthusiasm for BDA is contagious.
+He enthusiasm for BDA is contagious, as seen in the [video](https://www.youtube.com/watch?v=foSPfzYs4yY) that he made about Bayeisan vs. Frquentist approaches.

+He and others are offering a paid [course](https://www.intuitivebayes.com/introductorycourse) for professionals.
+The introductory course is available and two more are preparation.

 The [book](https://bayesiancomputationbook.com/welcome.html) is available on-line for free.
 The [code](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1) for the book is located on Github.